 Yes, microtransactions are indeed a thing here.
 On the plus side, you can’t buy anything that would give you an in-game advantage against human opponents, so it isn’t “pay to win.”
 On the down side, the amount of grinding needed to unlock these items organically is daunting, so if cosmetic tweaks and simplified fatality inputs are important to you then you have a decision to make.

-Old-fashioned towers are also available in abundance, some that mimic the old arcade version where it’s simply win and advance, and others that are laden with modifiers.
+Old-fashioned towers are also available in abundance, some that mimic the old arcade version in which it’s simply win and advance, and others that are laden with modifiers.
 These are definitely a mixed bag as some of the conditions imposed end up feeling unfair.
 Sometimes these can be countered by using consumable items, but you’ll need to gather those in other modes (read: more grinding).

 Thankfully, you can always step away from the grind and jump online for the PvP battles that the game was founded on.
-This is often where fighting games, which rely so much on precision timing, struggle, but it’s here that Mortal Kombat 11 separates itself.
+This is often where fighting games — which rely so much on precision timing — struggle, but it’s here that Mortal Kombat 11 separates itself.
 The performance was consistently excellent, even with less-than-ideal connections, and it’s here where all the smart tweaks made to the core fighting really pay off.